-The PCSP must be updated every 90 days or sooner in the case of critical treatment junctures; the member's progress or barriers related to his/her identified treatment plan goals and objectives will be reviewed and updated during these meetings.
+The ISP must be updated every 90 days or sooner in the case of critical treatment junctures; the member's progress or barriers related to his/her identified treatment plan goals and objectives will be reviewed and updated during these meetings.
 Additionally, significant treatment successes, setbacks and incidents that have occurred during this time period will be revisited to inform the development process.
-The CANS instrument will be administered by the Case Manager at any identified "significant life event" (as determined by the PCSPT) that may alter the member's existing level-of-care status, as well as in preparation for the member's six (6) month PCSPT meeting.
-The Case Manager is responsible for scheduling and coordinating PCSPT meetings, monitoring the implementation of the PCSP, for initiating PCSPT meetings as the needs of the member dictate.
-The member and parent/legal representative of member have the ability to request a meeting of their PCSPT at any time should needs or circumstances change.
-The member and parents/legal representatives of the member ultimately determine participation in the PCSP development, the identification of PCSP goals, and the designation of PCSP services and supports.
+The CANS instrument will be administered by the Case Manager at any identified "significant life event" (as determined by the MDT) that may alter the member's existing level-of-care status, as well as in preparation for the member's six (6) month MDT meeting.
+The Case Manager is responsible for scheduling and coordinating MDT meetings, monitoring the implementation of the ISP, for initiating MDT meetings as the needs of the member dictate.
+The member and parent/caregiver/legal representative of member have the ability to request a meeting of their MDT at any time should needs or circumstances change.
+The member and parents/caregivers/legal representatives of the member and parents/caregivers/legal representatives of the member and parents/caregivers.

-If at the member's six (6) month ISP review the PCSPT determines he/she has not benefited from waiver enrollment (i.e. no progress has been made on the member's treatment goals and objects), then the PCSPT will refer the member to the IPN to re-determine level-of-care placement.
-Likewise, the PCSPT may determine the member has benefited from waiver enrollment and no longer requires services delivered by this program, at which time discharge planning will commence.
+If at the member's six (6) month ISP review the MDT determines he/she has not benefited from waiver enrollment (i.e. no progress has been made on the member's treatment goals and objects), then the MDT will refer the member to the IPN to re-determine level-of-care placement.
+Likewise, the MDT may determine the member has benefited from waiver enrollment and no longer requires services delivered by this program, at which time discharge planning will commence.
 Every person must have a re-determination of medical eligibility completed at least annually.
 The anchor date of the member's annual re-determination is the first day of the month after the initial medical eligibility was established by the MECA.
 If the reevaluation results in waiver eligibility the final decision will be made by BMS.